 Evaluation of solutions

-• A score to comprehend how the solution can help a farm to improve its level of performance within each Thematic Area.
+• A score to comprehend how the solution can help a farm to improve its level of performance within each thematic area (socio-economic performance, animal welfare and health on farms, and environmental sustainability of the equine sector).

-• A score to understand how the solution can help a farm facing challenges within each Thematic Area or the ability of the solution to improve the resilience.
+• A score to understand how the solution can help a farm to be more resilient and able to cope with challenges within each thematic area.

 Marlène Addes